m-yamazoe/documentation/automation/deployment_configuration/launch_configuration.rst

    The second approach is to use parameters as shown in the figure above.
 The available parameters are:

     * {tier} name of the tier this server is running in.
     * {group} currently resolves to tier name, for backwards compatibility.
     * {count} count of this server (sequential numbering from 1 for a tier.)
     * {role} one of: CLUSTER NODE, INDEPENDENT NODE, MASTER, REPLICANT, STANDALONE (converted to lowercase string)
     * {type} one of: LOAD, SERVICE, CLUSTERED DATABASE, REPLICATED DATABASE, UNKNOWN (converted to lowercase string)
     * {zone} the provider zone ID where the server is running.
     * {dc} resolves the same as zone above.
     * {region} the provider region ID where the server is running.
-   * {ip} reserved address (public IP) of the server.
     * {year} launch year of the server.
     * {day} launch day of the server.
     * {hour} launch hour of the server.
     * {minute} launch minute of the server.
+    * {second} launch second of the server.
+    * {millisecond} launch millisecond of the server.
+    * {timestamp} luanch timestamp of the server in milliseconds.

     This approach has the advantage of uniquely naming servers as they join/leave a tier in an intelligent manner.

 #. **Recovery Point**